dailydotdev/docs/docs/key-features/feeds.md

 ## Most upvoted feed

-In the "Most Upvoted" Feed, we feature the articles with the highest number of upvotes on the platform.
+In the "Most Upvoted" Feed, we feature the posts with the highest number of upvotes on the platform.
 The ranking in this feed is based on the number of upvotes over a given timescale.
-The higher the upvote count, the higher the article will be listed in the feed.
+The higher the upvote count, the higher the post will be listed in the feed.

 ### Changing the date filter